 Ruby data types

-In this part of the Ruby tutorial, we will talk about data types.
+In this part of the Ruby tutorial, we cover data types.

-Computer programs work with data.
-Spreadsheets, text editors, calculators or chat clients.
+Computer programs of all sorts, including spreadsheets, text editors, calculators, and chat clients, work with data.
 Tools to work with various data types are essential part of a modern computer language.
 A data type is a set of values, and the allowable operations on those values.

 Ruby has several data types.
 All data types are based on classes.
 The following are the data types recognized in Ruby: